Bradley-TaulUAH/mathematica-to-latex/README.md

 - 📊 **Table Support**: Extracts and formats tables from GridBox structures
 - 🔄 **Batch Processing**: Convert multiple notebooks into a single document
 - 🧹 **Clean Output**: Removes formatting artifacts and normalizes line breaks
+- 🖥️ **Multiple Interfaces**: CLI, Desktop GUI, and Web-based options

 ## 🚀 Quick Start

 ### Prerequisites

-- Python 3.7 or higher (no additional packages required)
+- Python 3.7 or higher
+- For GUI interfaces: `tkinter` (usually included with Python) or `Flask` for web interface

 ### Installation